-This course is an introduction to the social and educational aspects of bilingualism.
-It offers an overview of the broad range of sociolinguistic and political issues surrounding bilingualism, examines the language mixing behavior of bilingual speakers, and explores the use of two or more languages in popular music, advertising, and online social spaces.
-The course covers such key topics as language maintenance and shift, attitudes toward bilingualism, bilingual identity, multilingual educational models and policies, and bilingual parenting.
+This course is an introduction to the social and educational aspects of multilingualism.
+It offers an overview of the broad range of sociolinguistic and political issues surrounding multilingualism, examines the language mixing behavior of multilingual speakers, and explores the use of two or more languages in popular music, advertising, and online social spaces.
+The course covers such key topics as language maintenance and shift, attitudes toward multilingualism, multilingual identity, multilingual educational models and policies, and multilingual parenting.

 This course presents theories, methods, and techniques for teaching and assessing intermediate and advanced ESL and EFL listening and speaking skills to older students (high school through university) in settings such as intensive English, school/college/university, community, workplace in English as a second or foreign language contexts (ESL & EFL).
 This course also focuses on developing fluency and accuracy of oral language and it emphasizes pronunciation as a common ground between listening and speaking.
 Students will discuss theoties of acquiring and teaching speaking and listening, review activities for teaching speaking and listening, develop and present academic speaking and listening instructional and assessment activities, develop lesson and unit plans, review materials, and locate or create web-based resources for teaching academic speaking or listening.
 Students will read a series of assigned texts, summarize and reflect on the readings, and participate in and lead online discussions.
 Students will also prepare a final project: a content-based/academic lesson plan that integrated speaking, listening, and pronunciation.